 There is an unspoken bond that connects all that we do.
 Academy Award winning composer James Horner's original composition, written for our team, best captures our deep respect and passion for the vintage military fighters that we fly.
 We are humbled to be a part of these aerobatic performances celebrating our shared combat history.

-The Bremont Horsemen for 2015 are Steve Hinton flying lead in a P-38 Lightning with Dan Friedkin and Ed Shipley sticking tight to his wing in Mustangs.
+The Horsemen Flight Team for 2017 are Steve Hinton flying lead in a P-38 Lightning with Dan Friedkin and Ed Shipley sticking tight to his wing in Mustangs.
 Our spirit is not represented by individual pilots, particular airplanes, or specific routines.
 Instead, we are always looking up, searching the skies for life's next adventure.

 MEET THE TEAM